Just launched my SaaS - $2k MRR in 3 weeks!

 How I Launched a Product in a Saturated Market and Still Made $50K in the First Month

-A SaaS tool for microinfluencers (under 1,000 followers) generated $50K in the first month by solving a specific problem ignored by giants like Mailch
+A SaaS tool targeting microinfluencers (under 1,000 followers) achieved $50K in revenue by solving a specific problem for this underserved niche.

 Key Points

-• Tailor features and messaging to solve a single core problem exceptionally well.
+• Tailor features and messaging to solve their unique pain points.

 Read original discussion